marcelcure/FsnNodeHealthCheck/README.md

 Please edit the python program FsnNodeHealth.py using Notepad (Windows) or nano/vim (Linux) to change the IP addresses and email parameters and to understand how to run it.

-# FsnNodeHealth_Windows.py

-This is the Windows version of FsnNodeHealth.py  Use this instead of FsnNodeHealth.py

 # fusion_health_server_VPS.py
 Python programme running on your VPS that sends some docker log data to a port so that your home PC can collect it.